Skip to content

 The VPN connection is complete.
 All devices on the Beryl AX now access the internet via the Brume 3's gateway, enabling a VPN obfuscation connection.

-Case 2.
+Scenario 2.
 Using a single GL.iNet router

-In this case, we use a single GL.iNet router Brume 3 (GL-MT5000) as a VPN client to connect to an AmneziaVPN server.
+This scenario uses a single GL.iNet router Brume 3 (GL-MT5000) as a VPN client to connect to an AmneziaVPN server.

 Download Configuration